 While some courses can be taken without working in education, practical placements are required for others.
 Intermediate or advanced apprenticeships (Levels 2 and 3) offer on-the-job training in schools with a corresponding salary.

-Individual schools determine their own entry requirements, so it’s essential to review job vacancies for specific qualifications and experiences.
+Individual schools determine their own entry requirements, so it’s essential to review job vacancies for specific qualifications and required experience.
 Additionally, candidates must undergo an enhanced criminal records check through the Disclosure and Barring Service.

 Work experience

-Degrees with practical placements, like education or childhood studies, may also count as experience, but confirmation from employers is advisable.
+Degrees with practical placements, like education or childhood studies, can also count as experience.
 Consider student ambassador roles at university, which involve part-time work promoting higher education in local schools.
 Seek advice from your university’s career service for volunteer or paid opportunities with children and young people.
-Explore various work experience options to gain insight and prepare for a Teaching Assistant role.
+Explore various work experience options to gain insight and prepare for a teaching assistant role.

 Salary expectations